Skip to main content

 Most children who struggle to make friends are simply developing at their own pace or need a little extra support.
 But sometimes, persistent social difficulty is a window into something that deserves professional attention.

-Longitudinal research has shown that chronic peer rejection in childhood is associated with increased risk for anxiety, depression, and academic difficulties later in life—making early identification important.
-Parker and Asher's influential meta-analysis found that low peer acceptance and poor friendship quality in childhood are significant predictors of later maladjustment, including dropping out of school and criminality (Parker & Asher, 1987, Psychological Bulletin, 102(3), 357–389, DOI: 10.1037/0033-2909.102.3.357).
+Long-term research has shown that children who are consistently left out are at higher risk for anxiety, depression, and school difficulties later on—which is why noticing early matters.
+Parker and Asher's major research review found that being consistently left out and having poor-quality friendships in childhood are real warning signs for later struggles, including dropping out of school (Parker & Asher, 1987, Psychological Bulletin, 102(3), 357–389, DOI: 10.1037/0033-2909.102.3.357).

 Consider professional guidance if your child: